Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Enterprise-Reference-Architecture-Single-region-saas-rg.md

 **App Service app**: Azure App Service is a fully managed platform for creating and deploying cloud applications.

 **Azure SQL Database**: SQL Database is a relational database-as-a-service in the cloud.
 SQL Database shares its code base with the Microsoft SQL Server database engine.

-**Azure Storage**: An Azure Storage Account used to host Microsoft Azure file shares, Blob, table and queues.

 **Appplication Insight**: An cloud Service can monitor Azure cloud service apps for availability, performance, failures, and usage by combining data from Application Insights SDKs with Azure Diagnostics data from your cloud services.